osrf/gazebo_tutorials/plugins_world/tutorial.md

 ### Compile ###

-Assuming the reader has gone through the [[tutorials/1.5/plugins/overview|Plugin Overview Tutorial]], all that needs to be done in addition is save the above code as `~/gazebo_plugin_tutorial/factory.cc` and add the following lines to `~/gazebo_plugin_tutorial/CMakeLists.txt`
+Assuming the reader has gone through the [Plugin Overview Tutorial](http://gazebosim.org/tutorials/?tut=plugins_hello_world), all that needs to be done in addition is save the above code as `~/gazebo_plugin_tutorial/factory.cc` and add the following lines to `~/gazebo_plugin_tutorial/CMakeLists.txt`

 <include from="/add_library/" src='http://bitbucket.org/osrf/gazebo/raw/gazebo_2.2/examples/plugins/factory/CMakeLists.txt' />